Tennessee School for the Deaf

-The Tennessee Schools for the Deaf (TSD) is a state-operated residential and day school for deaf and hard-of-hearing students who reside in the state of Tennessee ranging from pre-kindergarten to grade 12 also includes a post-secondary transition/occupational program.
-It is located in Knoxville, Tennessee within the historic Island Home Park neighborhood.
+The Tennessee Schools for the Deaf (TSD) is a state-operated residential and day school for deaf and hard-of-hearing students who reside in the state of Tennessee ranging from pre-kindergarten to grade 12 and also includes a Comprehensive Adult Program.
+The main campus is located in Knoxville, Tennessee within the historic Island Home Park neighborhood.
+There are two additional campuses serving elementary students in Nashville and Jackson.

 History

 General John Alexander Cocke introduced legislation establishing Tennessee School for the Deaf that was passed by the House on January 29, 1844.
 Revered Thomas MacIntire who was a highly recommended teacher from what is now the Ohio School for the Deaf was selected to lead the school as principal and teacher.
-He opened the school on April 14, 1845, and the first students began class on the first Monday of June, 1845.
-When the first school for the Deaf was established in Tennessee in 1845, it was named Tennessee Asylum for the Deaf and Dumb.
+He opened the school on April 14, 1845, and the first students began class on the first Monday of June 1845.

+When the school for the Deaf was first established in Tennessee in 1845, it was named Tennessee Asylum for the Deaf and Dumb.
 The original school location would be one-room school house with 6 students.
 The schoolhouse was first moved a few years after its founding to a larger tract of land near Broadway and Summit Hill Drive.
 After brief closure due to civil war, Tennessee Asylum for the Deaf and Dumb relocated to current location at Island Home and renamed itself.
 The school changed its name to Tennessee School for the Deaf in 1924.

 Academics

 TSD offers several programs ranging from infants to post high school.
-Those programs include outreach, Parent(s) of Deaf Mentoring, Preschool, Elementary, Upper School (Middle and High School), Comprehensive Adult Program.
-The Parent(s) of Deaf Mentor program works closely with parents and their deaf or hard of hearing children from ages 0 to 3.
-When a student reaches 18 months of age, he or she can enroll at ISD as an official student.
-Preschool handles children up until Pre-Kindergarten.
-Elementary provides academics and activities for Kindergarten through 4th grade students.
-Middle school hosts grades 5 to 8, and High School hosts grades 9 through 12.
+Those programs include Outreach, including the Deaf Mentor & Parent Advisor Program, Toddler Learning Classes, Preschool, Elementary, Upper School (Middle and High School), and Comprehensive Adult Program.
+The Deaf Mentor & Parent Advisor Program works closely with parents and their deaf or hard of hearing children from ages 0 to 5.
+When a child can sit up, he or she can enroll at TSD in the Toddler Learning Class at either the Knoxville or Nashville campus.
+Preschool and Pre-Kindergarten works with children from 3 years old up until Kindergarten.
+Elementary provides academics and activities for Kindergarten through 6th grade students.
+Upper School hosts grades 7 through 12 including several exciting CTE programs.
+The Comprehensive Adult Program provides occupational and independent living educational experiences for older students until they age out of public education.

 Athletics

 The Tennessee School for the Deaf is a part of the Tennessee Secondary School Athletic Association.
 It fields high school sports teams in football, volleyball, cheerleading, cross-country running, basketball, swimming, and track and field, which compete against public school teams as well as teams from other schools for the deaf.
 Cheerleading is also included in the athletic program.
+They are also a member of the Mason Dixon Schools for the Deaf Athletic Association.